Thesis

 Source: Perplexity

-3. Enterprise: In April 2024, Perplexity announced that it had developed a suite of B2B offerings designed to cater to business clients.
+Enterprise: In April 2024, Perplexity announced that it had developed a suite of B2B offerings designed to cater to business clients.
 Users of Enterprise Pro have access to team management, single sign-on integration, and increased data privacy.
-In addition, Perplexity noted that it already has seen enterprise adoption from Databricks, Nvidia, Zoom, and the Cleveland Cavaliers basketball team, among others.
-The Enterprise Pro plan has a self-serve plan for companies with fewer than 250 employees with pricing at $40 per month or $400 per year per seat, and custom pricing for companies with over 250 employees.
+In addition, Perplexity noted that it has already seen enterprise adoption from Databricks, Nvidia, Zoom, and the Cleveland Cavaliers basketball team, among others.
+The Enterprise Pro plan has a self-serve plan for companies with fewer than 250 employees, with pricing at $40 per month or $400 per year per seat, and custom pricing for companies with over 250 employees.

 Traction

 Perplexity launched its flagship answer engine in December 2022.
 Four months later, in March 2023, the company reached 2 million monthly active users.
 Throughout 2023, Perplexity would grow to process half a billion queries.
+By January 2024, Perplexity reported that it had expanded its user base to 10 million monthly active users.
+The company has also made strides in global market penetration, particularly in India, which reached 1 million in February 2024.

-As of April 2024, Perplexity was serving 169 million monthly queries and was reported to have $20 million in ARR.
 Perplexity has also attracted several major enterprise users for its Perplexity Enterprise Pro product.
 Notable companies include Databricks, Zoom, Hewlett Packard, the Cleveland Cavaliers, Stripe, and Thrive Global.

 Valuation